Jimmy888888/Manually_LeetCode/45/README.md

 # Greedy

-take the max num in every step, untill reach the nums.length-1
+take the max num in "every" step, untill reach the nums.length-1

-need to find the max in every step
+need to find the max in "every" step

 should more clear